equinor/records/doc/format.md

 # Record format
 Records are intended to make exchange of RDF safer and easier.
-The design has arised when working with facility design data, but we expect it to be useful for many cases.
-Specifically, use cases with high-velocity append-only data is probably not a good match.

-Two existing, safe, approaches to exchanging RDF is to either exchange lists of individual triples to deleted and inserted, or to always exchange the full graph.
-Both these approaches have valid use cases, but have major disadvantages in those we work with.
-We claim that records are useful for any situation that is not handled well by these two extremes.
+More details on motivation and background in [motivation.md](motivation.md)

 ## Record Format Summary
 Records encapsulate an immutable list of triples (an RDF graph).
 We call this graph the 'content' of the record.